From visuals to impact: strategic design at the heart of business competitiveness

 Strategic design is vital in creating more sustainable products and services

-In line with LAB’s three key competencies – intangible value creation, multipurpose materials and human well-being– design students are educated in a deep understanding of sustainability principles and practices.
+In line with LAB’s three key competencies – intangible value creation, multipurpose materials and human well-being – design students are educated in a deep understanding of sustainability principles and practices.
 This allows them to develop products and services that reduce environmental impact and promote sustainable resource use and recycling.

 “Designers have a huge responsibility as they have a say in the creation and final outcome of a product.
 That is why it is important for them to take into account the impact the product has on the environment now and in the future.
 If they don’t have that education, they are going to decisions that are not good for the environment,” Dziobczenski says.

 Sustainability and how design can help to increase the planet’s well-being is also a key perspective in a recently formed “Design for Futures” research group that Dziobczenski is part of.
-One way to make product design more sustainable, he explains, is by carefully selecting materials and considering the product’s entire lifecycle, including its afterlife.

 “According to an EU estimate, over 80 per cent of all product-related environmental impacts are determined during the design phase of a product.
 This means we can achieve a significant effect by finding ways to design products with a smaller environmental impact, including the energy consumption throughout their entire life cycle.”